Characteristic cycle and wild ramification for nearby cycles of \'etale sheaves: Ramification along the special fiber of an abelian scheme over a trait (after T. Saito)

-is dense in $\bT^*_{\cA_c}\cA$.
-Hence, $\bT^*_{\cA_c}\cA\subset B$ which contradicts the fact that the irreducible components of $B$ are different from $\bT^*_{\cA_c}\cA$.
+Hence, $\bT^*_{\cA_c}\cA\subseteq B$ which contradicts the fact that each irreducible component of $B$ is different from $\bT^*_{\cA_c}\cA$.
 This finishes the proof of proposition \ref{saitoapplication} $(i)$.\\ We now prove \ref{saitoapplication} $(ii)$.
 By Saito's conductor formula recalled in Theorem \ref{conductor}, we have

 where $df$ denotes a section of $\bT^*\cA$ as recalled in \ref{def df}.
 Since $f:\cA\longrightarrow S$ is smooth, we have $df\bigcap \bT^*_{\cA}\cA=\emptyset$.
 By applying \eqref{3} to the constant sheaf $\Lambda$ on $U$, we obtain that